orourkedd/unit-test-challenge/README.md

 "Better" is subjective so this challenge is for the personal growth of those doing and/or watching the exercise.

-You can run the function in this repo by doing:
+Running the demo:

 ```
 npm install
 ```

-Then, for the demo:
+For the function (the function demo takes 8 seconds to show the various states):

 ```
 npm start
 ```

-or, for the tests:
+For the tests:

 ```
 npm test